-The purpose of this policy is to delineate the responsible use of information technology at Bridgewater State University.
-Information technology includes but is not limited to computer networks, network servers, personal computers, workstations, voice and video networks, cloud (internet-based) services, transmission systems, and digital information provided by Bridgewater State University.
+The purpose of this policy is to delineate the responsible use of information technology at Bridgewater State University (BSU).
+Information technology includes but is not limited to computer networks, network servers, personal computers, workstations, voice and video networks, cloud (internet-based) services, transmission systems, software, and digital information provided by Bridgewater State University.

-Bridgewater State University provides information technology for faculty, staff, students, and certain other users in support of the University's mission of teaching and learning and to conduct official University business during an employee's normal tour of duty or established working schedule.
+BSU provides information technology resources to students, employees, contractors, and third parties in support of the University's mission of teaching and learning and to conduct official University business.
 As with all University assets, information technology is to be used in ways consistent with state law and overall University policy.

 Responsible use of information technology requires that you:

-- Use only computer accounts and communication facilities which you are duly authorized to use and use them for purposes for which they were intended; for example, you should not use University information technology to run a private business for financial gain or to solicit others for commercial ventures, religious or political causes or outside organizations.
+- Use only accounts and communication facilities which you are duly authorized to use and for the purposes for which they were intended; for example, you should not use University information technology to run a private business for financial gain or to solicit others for commercial ventures, religious or political causes or outside organizations.

-- Respect all pertinent licenses (including software licenses), copyrights, contracts, and other restricted or propietary information.
+- Respect all pertinent licenses (including software licenses), copyrights, contracts, and other restricted or proprietary information.
 Use only legal versions of copyrighted software in compliance with vendor license requirements.

-- Respect the integrity of computing systems and data; for example, by not intentionally developing programs or making use of already existing programs that harass other users, or infiltrate a computer or computing system, and/or damage or alter the software components of a computer or computing system, or gain unauthorized access to other facilities accessible via the network.
+- Respect the integrity of computing systems and data; for example, by not intentionally developing programs or making use of already existing programs that harass other users, or infiltrate a network or computing system, and/or damage or alter the components of a network or computing system, or gain unauthorized access to other facilities accessible via the network.

 - Respect and adhere to any state or federal law which may govern the use of information technology or communication networks.